Campus-Tour/Campus-Tour.github.io/alois_alzheimer-gedenktafel.md

 ### Quellen
 Alzheimer Forschung Initiative e.V.; [Link](https://www.alzheimer-forschung.de/)

-Bellenguez, C.; Küçükali, F.; Jansen, I. E.; I.E. et al. (2022).
+Bellenguez, C.; Küçükali, F.; Jansen, I. E. et al. (2022).
 New insights into the genetic etiology of Alzheimer’s disease and related dementias.
 Nature genetics, 54(4), 412–36.

 Shcherbatykh, I.; Carpenter, D. O. (2007).
 The role of metals in the etiology of Alzheimer's disease.
 Journal of Alzheimer's disease, 11(2), 191–205.